cs3org/OCM-API/IETF-OCM.md

   acts as Receiving Server, it can honor inbound shares that require token exchange.
-  - `"http-sig"` - to indicate that this OCM Server supports [RFC9421] HTTP Message Signatures and advertises public keys in the format specified by [RFC7517] at the `/.well-known/jwks.json` endpoint for signature verification.
+  - `"http-sig"` - to indicate that this OCM Server supports [RFC9421] HTTP Message Signatures and advertises the public keys for signature verification, in the format specified by [RFC7517], at the URL given by the `jwksUri` field.
   - `"invites"` - to indicate the server would support acting as an Invite Sender or Invite Receiver OCM Server.
 This might be useful for suggesting to a user that existing contacts might be upgraded